 It’s never been more important to adapt.
 While our goal remains the same—improving educational opportunities and student success—our approach may look different for the foreseeable future.
-This year’s keynote speakers will help reframe our conversations and challenge us to find innovative solutions amid our new set of circumstances.
+This year’s keynote speakers helped reframe our conversations and challenge us to find innovative solutions amid our new set of circumstances.

 Rebecca Costa, American Sociobiologist and Futurist